 - A crate keeps your puppy safe while you are away from home.

 - It is a powerful tool to aid in potty training.

 - It provides your puppy with a place of his own where he can feel safe.

 - It safeguards your home from puppy destruction.

 - The use of a crate provides you with downtime from supervising the pup.

 - It is a place where your pup can go to have a nap and sleep off the exercise from socializing, playing games, and training.

 - It is a place where you know your dog is not getting into trouble when you are otherwise occupied.

-In order to make the initial introduction of the crate a successful one, use toys and treats to create positive first impressions.
+In order to make the initial introduction a successful one, use toys and treats to create positive first impressions.
 Leave the door open so that your puppy might explore it on his own.

-We recommend a good-quality rubber toy that can be stuffed with your puppy’s food for use with the crate.
-Fill it with a yummy soft treat and give it to the puppy in the crate.
+We recommend a good-quality rubber toy that can be stuffed with your puppy’s food for use when he spends time in it.
+Fill it with a yummy soft treat and give it to the puppy when it’s time to go in.

 Check our guide on how long you should leave your puppy in the crate at his given age.

 In order to reach the goal of having a potty-trained puppy, you will need to keep an eagle eye on him when he is up and moving around the house.
 That means 100% management of what your pup is doing all day, every day to ensure no accidents.
 We can hear a collective sharp intake of breath as you read this!
 Employing the use of a crate helps you set yourself up for success.